Majorana bound states in a superconducting Rashba nanowire in the presence of antiferromagnetic order

 where $I_{i}$ is the current entering terminal $i$ from the scattering region, while $V_{j}$ is the voltage applied to terminal $j$.
 Here $G_{0} = e^{2} / \hbar$ is the conductance quantum without the spin degeneracy taken into account. $N_{i}^{e}$ is the number of electron modes at energy $E$ in terminal $i$.
 The energy transmission is given as

 We performed the calculation in the case of the N/S/N system shown in Fig.~\ref{fig.schemat3}, using the {\sc Kwant}~\cite{groth.wimmer.14} code to numerically obtain the scattering matrix.

 An experimental study of the MBS emergence in the system can be performed by local differential conductance $G_{ii}$ measurements (for $i = 1,2$).
-In the tunneling regime, the local conductance $G_{ii}$ in a normal lead probes the density of states in the proximitized region.
+In the tunnelling regime, the local conductance $G_{ii}$ in a normal lead probes the density of states in the proximitized region~\footnote{ We assume chemical potential $\mu/t = 0$ in leads and a barrier potential which is equal to $3 t$. }.
 From this, one can obtain information about the in-gap states close to the $i$-th normal lead.
 In a typical situation, the local conductance $G_{ii}$ is quantized by $G_{0}$~\cite{wimmer.akhmerov.11} (if spin degeneracy is not present).
 However, for ``true'' zero energy bound states, the local conductance $G_{ii}$ should be equal to $2G_{0}$ (per each MBS)~\cite{kjaergaard.nichele.16,zhang.liu.18,zhang.liu.19}.
 A measurement of $G_{ii}$ in such a case can yield important information about the existence of the MBS and can be used in the experimental ``testing'' of the topological phase diagram~\cite{chene.yu.17}.
-Contrary to this, non-local conductance $G_{12}$ (or $G_{21}$) can give information about the non-trivial topological gap~\cite{rosdahl.vuik.18,ikegaya.asano.19} and be helpful in distinguishing between non-trivial in-gap states and the ``bulk'' states.
+Contrary to this, non-local conductance $G_{12}$ (or $G_{21}$) can give information about the non trivial topological gap~\cite{rosdahl.vuik.18,ikegaya.asano.19} and be helpful in distinguishing between non trivial in-gap states and the ``bulk'' states.
 The induced gap matches the energies at which the non-local conductance becomes finite~\cite{rosdahl.vuik.18}.